Where have the ancient gods gone? Are the old gods of the forest still with us? Where can we find the Gods of our ancient ancestors?

 Additional Ways to Show Appreciation

-Mindfulness Meditation is another practice we recommend to help you connect with the Old Ones and our essence.
+Mindfulness Meditation is another practice we recommend helping you connect with the source of our essence.
 Along with this are the techniques for Forest Bathing and Tree Grounding.
 Add these simple practices to your routine and see how much more grounded and peaceful you feel.

 Connecting with the old gods of the forest is more important than ever.
 They are the Earth, The Sky, and Sun.
 We need them to live.
 Don’t forget to love and care for them.
 Put a reminder on your calendar.
 Show your love for nature by giving back and supporting those protecting the planet.
 Begin your spiritual journey, and you’ll be glad you did.